Florence University of the Arts

 Fall, Spring, Academic Year

-All participants are housed in apartments in the vicinity of campus.
+All participants are housed in shared rooms in apartments in the historic city center, within 20 walking minutes of campus.
 Housing costs are included in the Program Fee.
-The FUA Housing Coordinator secures apartments located in the historic city center on behalf of participants.
-The apartments are each unique, but will include the following features; Within walking distance of school facilities (no more than 20 minutes), Common living space with kitchen, Multiple occupancy bedrooms, One bathroom for every four students, Washing machine
+The apartments are each unique, but will include the following features: common living space with kitchen, multiple occupancy bedrooms, one bathroom for every four students, internet access, and a washing machine.

 2.8 or higher